JaymePerlman/LavaConDemo2023/docs/team1/labels.md

 - The type of intake source (light blue)
 - Current status (green)

-Each color corresponds to a category or type so you can easily see when information is missing or duplicated.
+Each color corresponds to a category or type so you can **immediately** see when information is missing or duplicated.

 - An issue that has both a "Data Drop" AND a "New Article" label, which are both light blue, can't have come from BOTH sources.
 It's one or the other.
 - If the issue has NO light blue label, then you immediately know that the intake source wasn't ever defined. [^1]

-## Accessibility
+## But color isn't everything

-For accessibility purposes, add icons or emojis to labels, so they're not only different colors.
+For accessibility purposes, add icons or emojis to labels, so they're not differentiated only by color.

-## Adding other label types
+The [W3C Ssuccess Criterion](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-without-color.html) mandates that "color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element."

+## Add labels that you need

 You can add any other type of label you need.
 For example:

-- Sunsetting status for articles migrated from elsewhere that will need removal from their original location after publishing
+- Sunsetting status _(when content needs to be removed from the original location after publishing)_
 - Assigned story points for measuring team velocity per sprint

-## Watch for unnecessary labels
+- Affected team name(s)
+- Relevant topics or categories

+Labels can also serve as triggers for Actions.

+## But not everything needs a label

-Keep in mind that many items such as assignees, reviewers, milestones, status, etc. are all tracked elsewhere already and don't necessarily need explicit labels.
+Many items such as assignees, reviewers, milestones, status, etc. are all tracked elsewhere already and don't necessarily need explicit labels.
-But you certainly can if you want to, and you can also use them to trigger more Actions.
+Dates and deadlines, for example, can be much easier to see in the Roadmap view of a Project.
+Issues can be grouped into Milestones instead of applying a group Label.

 <hr />